Crystals accumulate in the fluid and cartilage of the joints, and cause varying degrees of inflammation and tissue damage.

 An abnormally low magnesium level in the blood (hypomagnesemia Hypomagnesemia (Low Level of Magnesium in the Blood) In hypomagnesemia, the level of magnesium in blood is too low.
 (See also Overview of Electrolytes and Overview of Magnesium's Role in the Body.)
 Magnesium is one of the body's electrolytes,... read more )

-However, most people with calcium pyrophosphate arthritis have none of these conditions.
+However, many people with CPP arthritis have none of these conditions.
 The disorder rarely can be hereditary.

-The calcium crystals frequently occur in joints affected by osteoarthritis Osteoarthritis (OA) Osteoarthritis is a chronic disorder that causes damage to the cartilage and surrounding tissues and is characterized by pain, stiffness, and loss of function.
+Calcium crystals can frequently occur in joints affected by osteoarthritis Osteoarthritis (OA) Osteoarthritis is a chronic disorder that causes damage to the cartilage and surrounding tissues and is characterized by pain, stiffness, and loss of function.
 Arthritis due to damage of joint... read more for unclear reasons.
+However, calcium deposits in a joint may not cause symptoms.

 Microscopic examination of joint fluid